mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - Many other ways as mentioned in the text.

 A fatigued character suffers a –2 DM to all checks until he rests.
-The amount of rest needed varies but is usually 3 – the character’s Endurance DM hours (characters with an Endurance DM of +3 can recover from fatigue in just 2d6 minutes).
+The amount of rest needed varies but is usually 3 – the character's Endurance DM hours (characters with an Endurance DM of +3 can recover from fatigue in just 2d6 minutes).
 If a character suffers fatigue while already fatigued they fall unconscious.